yui/yeti/README.md

 [![Build Status](https://secure.travis-ci.org/yui/yeti.png?branch=master)](http://travis-ci.org/yui/yeti)

 Yeti is a command-line tool for launching JavaScript unit tests in a browser and reporting the results without leaving your terminal.
-Yeti is designed to work with tests built on YUI Test just as they are.
+Yeti is designed to work with tests built on [YUI Test][yuitest] just as they are.

+## Install Yeti

+The latest release can be installed easily:

+    npm install -g yeti

+Yeti requires Node.js, which provides the `npm` command for installation.
+You can [download Node.js](http://nodejs.org/download/) source or pre-built installers from their website.

 ## Using Yeti